The ultimate family-friendly destination Dubai

 Made famous most recently as they have made part of the landscape into the shape of love hearts – the “Love Lakes” have become an Instagram hotspot in the city.

 Aside from the Love Lakes, the actual Al Qudra Lakes area has long been a beauty spot on the outskirts of the city, known for free camping and its wildlife.
-Part of the Al Marmoom Desert Conservation Reserve, it is also home to one of the city’s best bike tracks, and loved family desert resort Bab Al Shams.
+Part of the Al Marmoom Desert Conservation Reserve, it is also home to one of the city’s best bike tracks (including an 85km continuous loop! plus some shorter tracks for little legs), and loved family desert resort Bab Al Shams.

 There are food trucks nearby at The Last Exit Al Qudra.
 Entry is free and a 4×4 recommended to get into the heart of the reserve and camping.